 - Menopausal women experiencing hot flashes that need moisture wicking fabrics.

-- Elderly women who cannot make it to the bathroom in time.
+- Elderly people who cannot make it to the bathroom in time.

-- Looking for a reusable option that results in less waste and cost than tampons and pads.
+- Those looking for a reusable option that results in less waste and cost than tampons and pads.

 Which Type of Leak Proof Underpants Are Best for You?

-Whether you’re opting for bikini, hipsters, French cut, high waist or yes, even thongs, there’s a period panty in every style.
-Sleep shorts and yoga pants may even have a leakproof gusset (another name for the fabric crotch in underpant).
-The gusset in period panties is moisture wicking and highly absorbent.
+Whether you’re opting for bikini, hipsters, French cut, high waist or yes, even lacy thongs, there’s a period panty in every style.
+Sleep shorts and yoga pants may even have a leak proof gusset (another name for the fabric crotch in underpants).

 Why Did I Decide to Try Period Panties?
 My Personal Story